PeirongShi/CanterburyCommuto/README.md

 18. **bAfterTime**: Time spent on route B after the overlap ends.
 19. **aIntersecRatio**: The proportion of the buffer area of Route A that intersects with the buffer of Route B. It is calculated as:

-    `aIntersecRatio = IntersectionArea / aArea`
+    `aIntersecRatio = Intersection Area / Area of A`

-20. **bIntersecRatio**: The proportion of the buffer area of Route B that intersects with the buffer of Route A. It is calculated as:
+20. **bIntersecRatio**: The proportion of the buffer area of Route B that intersects with the buffer of Route A.

-    `bIntersecRatio = IntersectionArea / bArea`

 **Acknowledgment**: The **Specification on API Usage** section of this README.md was written with assistance from OpenAI's ChatGPT, as its explanation on the details of API utilization is relatively clear.